gruckion/learning-web-components-and-stenciljs/README.md

 # Adding styles within our web component

 We can also now move out styles into the innerHTML of the shadowRoot which means we can delete our javascript css styles.
+Even if we style the div element directly we can see that the css does not leak out of our shadow DOM it is completely hidden away.